LukeDavies12/spaceland-vs-code-theme/README.md

 To make this theme I used the article [Creating a VS Code Theme](https://css-tricks.com/creating-a-vs-code-theme/) as reference.

-**Enjoy coding among the stars!
-Best of luck with your programming endeavors.** ✨🪐👽👾🌃
+**Best of luck with your programming endeavors.** ✨🪐👽👾🌃

+(The font in the preview image is Monaspace Krypton.)